icoloma/tldgen/README.md

   -htmlFolder build/docs/tlddoc
 ```

 That's it.
-To get a list of available commands-line arguments, execute "tldgen --help".
+To get a list of available command-line arguments, execute "tldgen --help".

 Ant usage
 ===